haproxy/haproxy/doc/lua-api/index.rst

   `http://w3.impa.br/~diego/software/luasocket/tcp.html
   <http://w3.impa.br/~diego/software/luasocket/tcp.html>`_

-.. js:function:: socket.close(socket)
+.. js:function:: Socket.close(socket)

   Closes a TCP object.
 The internal socket used by the object is closed and the local address to which the object was bound is made available to other applications.
-No further operations (except for further calls to the close method) are allowed on a closed socket.
+No further operations (except for further calls to the close method) are allowed on a closed Socket.

-  :param class_socket socket: Is the manipulated socket.
+  :param class_socket socket: Is the manipulated Socket.

   Note: It is important to close all used sockets once they are not needed, since, in many systems, each socket uses a file descriptor, which are limited system resources.
 Garbage-collected objects are automatically closed before destruction, though.

-.. js:function:: socket.connect(socket, address, port)
+.. js:function:: Socket.connect(socket, address, port)

   Attempts to connect a socket object to a remote host.